FreeYourStream/freedeck-configurator/README.md

 The general settings can be found here.
 Here you can set different things including the **default back button**

 - **Default back button** Everytime you create a new page (except for the first one ;)) a back button is automatically created in the top left display.
 Here you can change it's appearance.
 After updating it and closing the window all back buttons will be update to the new one.
 Right clicking the image preview opens the context menu, which will let you reset the back button to it's stock image.
-- **Brightness (Beta)** Let's you set the default brightness settings when the FreeDeck is turned on.
+- **Brightness** Let's you set the default brightness settings when the FreeDeck is turned on.
-- **Serial (Beta)** This only works in Chrome/Chromium for now (no, not even most Chrome based browsers, if you want to know why, google _Chrome Origin Trials_).
+- **Serial (Experimental)** This only works in Chrome/Chromium for now (no, not even most Chrome based browsers, if you want to know why, google _Chrome Origin Trials_).
 Here you can connect, download and upload the config file from your FreeDeck without fiddling with your SDCard.
 Just press **_Connect_** -> **_Read_** to load the config into the configurator.
 Then press **_Write_** to upload it.
 Your FreeDeck should restart now :).
 If this did not work and your FreeDeck only shows blank illuminated screens, don't panik.
 A backup was made of the old config file onto your SDCard.
 It was renamed to **_config.bak_**.
 Just name it back to config.bin and you are good to go.

-### Beta Functionality
+### Experimental Functionality

 1. **Serial upload and download** You can now upload and download your config from your FreeDeck via USB in a Chrome Browser (Chrome or Chromium for now).
    Go to the general settings menu in the top right corner of your screen to find these new settings.
-2. **Brightness** You can change the brightness in the general settings menu in the top right corner of your screen.
-3. **Text mode** A text mode which differs from the hotkey mode
-4. **FreeDeck Settings** You can change the brightness on the fly with the new Settings option for the Button Settings.